vishvAsa/notes/power/sustainability/articles/tom_murphy/2023-08-22_our-time-on-the-river.md

 <details open><summary>en</summary>

-Probably the most common reaction among the subset of the billions of privileged humans in the boat who even *acknowledge* the danger is to focus on the *boat*, and how it might be modified to continue insulating us from limits and danger.
+Probably the most common reaction
+among the subset of the billions of privileged humans in the boat
+who even *acknowledge* the danger
+is to focus on the *boat*,
+and how it might be modified to continue insulating us from limits and danger.+++(4)+++
 </details>

 <details><summary>es</summary>

-Probablemente la reacción más común entre el subconjunto de los miles de millones de humanos privilegiados en el bote que incluso *reconocen *el peligro es centrarse en el *barco *, y cómo podría modificarse para continuar aislando de los límites y el peligro.
+Probablemente la reacción más común
+entre el subconjunto de los miles de millones de humanos privilegiados en el bote
+que incluso *reconocen* el peligro
+es centrarse en el *barco *,
+y cómo podría modificarse
+para continuar aislando de los límites y el peligro.+++(4)+++
 </details>

 <details open><summary>en</summary>

-Technology, innovation, ingenuity, science, and extraction/exploitation have done marvels in getting us to this state (overlooking the dominant role of the river itself, as we are prone to do), so let’s double down and do more of that!
+Technology, innovation, ingenuity, science, and extraction/exploitation have done marvels in getting us to this state
+(overlooking the dominant role of the river itself, as we are prone to do),
+so let’s double down and do more of that!
 </details>

 <details><summary>es</summary>

-La tecnología, la innovación, el ingenio, la ciencia y la extracción/explotación han hecho maravillas para llevarnos a este estado (pasando por alto el papel dominante del río en sí, como somos propensos a hacer), ¡así que duplemos y hagamos más de eso!
+La tecnología, la innovación, el ingenio, la ciencia y la extracción/explotación
+han hecho maravillas para llevarnos a este estado
+(pasando por alto el papel dominante del río en sí,
+como somos propensos a hacer),
+¡así que duplemos y hagamos más de eso!
 </details>

 <details open><summary>en</summary>